K0MPLEXWorksTogether/ApnaCollegeDSA/README.md

 - **VariablesAndDatatypes:** Learnt how java is statically typed languages, it's data types, type convertion and casting.
 Type promotion in expressions.

 - **Operators:** Learnt how to work with various operators such as arithmetic, assignment, relational, logical and learnt about operator precedence and associativity.

+- **Conditionals:** Learnt about how to work with the if-else, else-if ladder, switch-case statements for condition matching in java.